From speeding tickets to car accidents, driving comes with its fair share of risks.

-For most of the big insurance companies, chargeable violations that occurred within the past three years can lead to increased prices by way of surcharges.
-Though each company has their own way of assigning points, they all take into account the severity of each driving violation and how long ago it happened.
+For most big insurance companies, chargeable violations that occurred within the past three years can lead to increased prices through surcharges.
+Though each company has its way of assigning points, they all consider the severity of each driving violation and how long ago it happened.
 Many companies will decrease the surcharge for every year you maintain a clean driving record after a violation.
 After three years, you shouldn’t see any surcharge at all.

-However, if you are applying for insurance at a new company, the carrier might look at violations older than three years when determining whether to accept your application.
-If you were convicted for reckless driving ten years ago, your current insurer won’t be able to apply a surcharge because of that conviction—but a new company could use that as a reason to deny your application.
+However, if you apply for insurance at a new company, the carrier might look at violations older than three years when determining whether to accept your application.
+If you were convicted for reckless driving ten years ago, your current insurer wouldn’t be able to apply a surcharge because of that conviction—but a new company could use that as a reason to deny your application.

 So, you were caught doing 80 in a 65 and got dinged with a speeding ticket…now what?
 Well, the premium on your current policy will probably increase.
-But, by shopping around, you might be able to minimize the financial damage and find a cheaper rate.
+But, by shopping around and comparing quotes, you might be able to minimize the financial damage and find a cheaper rate.
 After all, not all car insurance companies treat violations the same way.

-Using Insurify is a quick and easy way to get quotes from top providers in three minutes or less.
-Though Insurify can’t promise a discount, you can be sure that by comparing quotes between top carriers, you will gain peace of mind knowing you have the best rate possible.
+Using Insurify is a quick and easy way to get cheap car insurance quotes from top providers in three minutes or less.
+Though Insurify can’t promise a discount, you can be sure that you will gain peace of mind by comparing quotes between leading carriers, knowing you have the best rate possible.

 Keep in mind that if you do switch, your new company will still apply a surcharge until the chargeable period ends.
 It should just be a smaller surcharge.
-It is also important to know that, depending on the severity of your driving infraction, you might struggle with finding new car insurance to begin with.
+It is also essential to know that you might struggle with finding new car insurance to begin with, depending on the severity of your driving infraction.
 Some companies could outright deny your application, while others might be more expensive than your existing policy since you will no longer qualify for a “good driver discount.”